jwr1995/DTCN/README.md

 As baseline TCN schema is also provided along with tools for estimating computational efficiency.

-This recipe is a fork of the WHAMandWHAMR in the SpeechBrain library (required, see below).
+This recipe is a fork of the WHAMandWHAMR recipe in the SpeechBrain library (required, see below).
 For more help and information on any SpeechBrain related issues:
  * https://speechbrain.github.io/
  * https://github.com/speechbrain/speechbrain